Global and regional/continental trends in family size, sex ratios, and ageing/greying

 - Men tend to take on high-risk jobs such as mining, construction, military etc would lead to early deaths.

 - climate change: some scholars believe that high temperatures resulting from climate change can lead to miscarriages of female fetuses.
 This is disputable and open to further debate.

 Consequences of sex imbalances

 - Shortage of potential female brides.
-In China, about 10-15% of males might not have families due to the shortage of female suitors, resulting from sex selective abortion during the introduction of the One-Child-Policy.
+In China, about 10-15% of males might not have families due to the shortage of female suitors, resulting from sex-selective abortion during the introduction of the One-Child-Policy.

 Policies related to ageing/greying

-Ageing is a process whereby there is an increase in life expectancy together with falling death rate, resulting in an increase in the proportion of the people above 65years.
+Ageing is a process whereby there is an increase in life expectancy together with a falling death rate, resulting in an increase in the proportion of people above 65years.
 Countries such as Japan and several others in Western Europe have had over 16% of their population aged over 65.
-It estimated that by 2020 this will reach 35% in some countries as Japan and Italy.
+It is estimated that by 2020 this will reach 35% in some countries as Japan and Italy.